christianhaitian/EmulationStation-fcamod/README.md

 EmulationStation has a few dependencies.
 For building, you'll need CMake, SDL2, FreeImage, FreeType, cURL and RapidJSON.
 You also should probably install the `fonts-droid-fallback` package which contains fallback fonts for Chinese/Japanese/Korean characters, but ES will still work fine without it (this package is only used at run-time).

+Optional dependencies: libespeak-dev espeak(For Text to Speech capability)

 **On Odroid Go Advance Ubuntu 18.04, 19.10 or 20.04 distros or development OS:**
 All of this be easily installed with `apt-get`:
 ```bash